NVIDIA/NeMo/README.md

 **220M configuration:**

 The 220M model uses the bf16 data type.
-It can be trained in about 4 days using 4 nodes with 8 GPUs per node.
+It can be trained in about 3.5 days using 4 nodes with 8 GPUs per node.
 The model includes 12 transformer layers, a hidden size of 768, a feedforward network size of 2048, and 12 attention heads with GeGLU activation function.
-The sequence length is 512, and the optimizer is Adam.
+The sequence length is 512, and the optimizer is Distributed Adam.
 This model does not use any model parallelism.
 See the `t5/220m.yaml` config file for parameter details.

 To train a 220M model on a Slurm cluster, modify the `conf/config.yaml` file to set:
 ```yaml